NNPDF/nnpdf/doc/sphinx/source/tutorials/polarized_fits.rst

   ...

-where ``TSR`` specifies that only sum rules on the :math:`T_3` and :math:`T_8` distributions.
-If any of these values are specified different the program will raise an error.
+where ``TSR`` specifies that only sum rules on the :math:`T_3` and :math:`T_8` distributions are applied.
+If any of these values are specified differently the program will raise an error.

 .. note::